MetaMask/SIPs/SIPS/sip-16.md

 This SIP specifies a permission named `endowment:signature-insight`.
 The permission grants a Snap read-only access to raw signature payloads, before they are accepted for signing by the user.

-This permission is specified as follows in `snap.manifest.json` files:
+The permission is specified as follows in `snap.manifest.json` files:

 ```json
 {